kenolykarichi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-3-twofiles
-display the last 10 lines of /etc/passwd display the last 10 lines of /etc/passwd
+Display the last 10 lines of /etc/passwd